andreasmhallberg/andreasmhallberg.github.io/_posts/2017-05-28-syrian-arabic-politeness-formulae.md

 | *biddak ši?*           | *(mā biddi illa) salāmtak*                 |
 | Do you want something? | (I don't want anything but) your wellbeing |

-Said before the actual good bay to signal the end of the conversation.
+Said before the actual goodbye to signal the end of the conversation.

 ### Parting before sleep